symfony/symfony-docs/components/browser_kit/introduction.rst

 .. index::
-   single: Yaml
+   single: BrowserKit
-   single: Components; Yaml
+   single: Components; BrowserKit

-The Browser Kit Component
+The BrowserKit Component
 =========================

-    The Browser Kit component simulates the behavior of a web browser.
+    The BrowserKit component simulates the behavior of a web browser.

-The Browser Kit component allows you to make web request, click on links and submit forms.
+The BrowserKit component allows you to make web request, click on links and submit forms.

 Installation
 ------------